Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Introduction

 \end{conjecture}

-Hikita also proved this conjecture in several cases, such as hypertoric varieties, finite type A quiver varieties, and the Hilbert schemes of points in the plane (which are self-dual).
+In loc. cit.
+Hikita proved this conjecture in several cases, such as hypertoric varieties, Spaltenstein varieties and the Hilbert schemes of points in the plane.
 He then asked whether this phenomenon holds for other examples of symplectic duality.
-Later, Nakajima generalized Hikita's conjecture to the equivariant case (see \cite[\S8]{KTW}), and Kamnitzer, McBreen and Proudfoot further generalized it to the quantum case in \cite{KMP} .
+In \cite{KTW}, Kamnitzer et. al. proved Hikita's conjecture for the case of Nakajima quiver varieties of type A and affine Grassmannian slices, which are symplectic dual to each other.
+In loc. cit., they also stated a conjecture of Nakajima, which generalized Hikita's conjecture to the {\it equivariant} case (see \cite[\S8]{KTW}).
+In his Ph.D. thesis \cite{Weekes}, Weekes proved this conjecture for symplectic dual pairs studied in \cite{KTW}.
+In a recent paper \cite{KS}, Krylov and Shlykov called this conjecture the {\it Hikita-Nakajima conjecture} and proved it for Gieseker varieties (the ADHM spaces).

+In \cite{KMP}, Kamnitzer, McBreen and Proudfoot further generalized the Hikita-Nakajima conjecture to the {\it quantum} case, and proved it for nilpotent cones in ADE type Lie algebras and hypertoric varieties.
+A bit more precisely, in loc. cit., they introduced, for a symplectic dual pair $X$ and $X^!$, two concepts: one is the so-called {\it specialized quantum D-module}, which is induced by the equivariant quantum cohomology of $X^!$, and the other is the {\it D-module of graded traces} on $X$, which may be understood as the ``graded functions" (the universal source of graded traces) of the quantized coordinate ring of $X$.
+Kamnitzer et. al. conjectured that these two types of D-modules are isomorphic, and called it the {\it quantum Hikita conjecture}.

-Recently Shlykov proved in \cite{Sh} that Hikita's conjecture holds for the case of the minimal nilpotent orbit closure $\overline{\mathcal O}_{min}$ in a simple Lie algebra $\mathfrak{g}$ of ADE type and the dual conical symplectic singularity, i.e., the Slodowy slice to the subregular nilpotent orbit in the same Lie algebra.
+According to 3d mirror symmetry, the minimal nilpotent orbit closure $\overline{\mathcal O}_{min}$ in a simple Lie algebra $\mathfrak{g}$ of ADE type is mirror to (or equivalently symplectic dual to) the intersection of a Slodowy slice to the subregular nilpotent orbit with the nilpotent cone in the same Lie algebra; see, for example, \cite{Webster} and \cite[Remark 10.6]{BLPW}.
 This is highly related to the duality discovered by Spaltenstein \cite{Spa} and Lusztig \cite{Lus} (see also \cite{CM} for more details).
-By Slodowy \cite{S}, the Slodowy slice is isomorphic to the Kleinian singularity $\mathbb C^2/\Gamma$ of the same type.
-If we denote by $\widetilde{\mathbb C^2/\Gamma}$ the minimal resolution of $\mathbb C^2/\Gamma$ and assume that the fixed point scheme for $T$ is the same as the one for a generic $\mathbb C^\times$-action, then Shlykov proved in \cite{Sh} that
+Recall that by Brieskorn \cite{Br} and Slodowy \cite{S}, the latter is isomorphic to the Kleinian singularity $\mathbb C^2/\Gamma$ of the same type.
+If we denote by $\widetilde{\mathbb C^2/\Gamma}$ the minimal resolution of $\mathbb C^2/\Gamma$, then in a recent paper \cite{Sh}, Shlykov showed that

-as graded algebras.
-The purpose of this paper is to generalize his work to the equivariant case.
+as graded algebras, and hence verified Hikita's conjecture in these cases.
+The purpose of this paper is to generalize his work to the quantum case.